-Tuesday marks Våffeldagen in Sweden, where people celebrate by enjoying a waffle in all its crispy glory.
-In Sweden, the waffles are often enjoyed with cream and jam of the blueberry or raspberry variety.
-Sometimes Swedes prefer to eat the berries on top without any jam at all.
+March 25th marks Våffeldagen in Sweden, where people celebrate by enjoying a waffle in all its crispy glory.
+In Sweden, the waffles are often enjoyed with cream and jam, with berries, or sometimes plain with no topping at all.